When the Bankruptcy Trustee Suspects Fraud

 The trustee can also use the process to ask the bankruptcy court to deny or revoke the discharge of a bankruptcy debtor engaging in wrongdoing.

-Sometimes the fraudulent activity rises to the level of criminal activity, punishable by fines and incarceration.
+Sometimes, fraudulent activity rises to the level of criminal activity, which is punishable by fines and incarceration.
 When a bankruptcy trustee suspects criminal fraud, the trustee refers the case to the Office of the United States Trustee before being assigned for investigation to the United States Attorney, Federal Bureau of Investigation (FBI), or another appropriate federal agency.

 Examples of bankruptcy crimes include: